 Consecutive sellouts at State Farm Stadium (including preseason and postseason).
-After selling out 134 games played at the venue in its first 13 seasons, the Cardinals opened their 14th season at State Farm Stadium with sellouts of their first two preseason contests against the Chargers and Raiders.
+After selling out 134 games played at the venue in its first 13 seasons, the Cardinals opened their 14th season at State Farm Stadium last week with a sellout of their preseason matchup vs. the Chargers.